aframevr/aframe/docs/guides/building-with-components.md

 });
 ```

-Then, we use that data to actually update the raycaster in the `init` lifecycle
+Then we use that data to actually update the raycaster in the `init` lifecycle
 method, which is called when the component is attached to the entity.
 We grab
 the raycaster and update it: